Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is 239 trips per day across all routes, translating to about 55 weekly trips per stop.
+On average, there are 127 trips per day across all routes, which equates to approximately 27 weekly trips per individual stop.

 Frequently Asked Questions - Transport